-Applying transaction lot constraints, it may not be possible to exactly satisfy the budget requirement, thus budget is a variable C ranging in the interval $[\bar{C}L, \bar{C}U]$.
-Note that constraint (57) introduces a nonlinear relation into relative models.
+Applying transaction lot constraints, it may not be possible to exactly satisfy the budget requirement, thus budget is a variable C ranging in the interval $[\overline{C}{L}, \overline{C}{U}]$.
+Note that constraint (56) introduces a nonlinear relation into relative models.

 Many contributions are available in the literature on portfolio selection problems including transaction lots either in absolute and in relative models.
-For instance, absolute models that include transaction lots are presented in Mansini and Speranza [54] and in Kellerer,
+For instance, absolute models that include transaction lots are presented in Mansini and Speranza (1999) and in Kellerer et al. (2000), whereas Streichert, Ulmer, and Zell (2004) introduce transaction lots into a relative mean-variance model.
+In Chang, Meade, Beasley, and Sharaia (2000) transaction lots are only mentioned.
+In Jobst, Horniman, Lucas, and Mitra (2001) the cash value of each transaction lot is expressed as a fraction of the port-